Create comes with built in databases for each project

 • Verify your page/component references the correct function

-• Example: “Connect the taks form to the saveTask function when I submit a task”
+• Example: “Connect the tasks form to the saveTask function when I submit a task”

 • Create will update the code to properly wire everything together